ez-transform/ezt-core/README.md

 Now you have created a project and can use your IDE of choice to start developing your data models. 🥳

+Check out the documentation at <https://ez-transform.github.io/ezt-core/> to learn more about how to develop data models with Ezt.